Write a Letter to the Editor

 • Ohions may now travel to Oregon or Vermont to qualify for and obtain the prescription medication.
 However, they may not return to Ohio to ingest it because they may put loved ones who supported them in legal jeopardy.
 Ohio should have its own Medical Aid in Dying law for the terminally ill.

-• A survey completed by Public Policy Polling in May 2018 showed that 69% of Ohio voters, across religious affiliations, supported a medical aid in dying law in Ohio.
+• A survey of Ohio voters completed by Public Policy Polling in May 2018 showed that 69% of respondants, across religious affiliations, supported a medical aid in dying law in Ohio.

 • Two physicians must certify the patient has a terminal illness and is expected to die within six months.